cancerit/workflow-seq-import/README.md

 * `fastq_in` - A **list** of two FastQ files.
 * `post_address` - A **list** of two URLs to send checksum results of coresponding FasetQ to via POST.
 It's required and **NOT** optional, but two empty strings can be used if no POST is required.
+* `post_header` - A list of headers to send with the checksum results to via POST.
+Optional.

 #### Outputs